CSE-437/AnkiPlugin/README.md

 windowsAnkiRestart copies the file to the addons directory specified in aniRestartPaths.txt.
 Then, it executes the supplied kill command and then opens Anki using the supplied path to the Anki executable.

+## The Inner Workings of Anki
+Anki structures cards that allows for a lot of customization but which complicates AnkiHub.
+There are 3 core concepts: note types, card types, and templates.

+(TODO finish this section)

+AnkiHub will not support any note types other than "Basic" and its default derivatives.